SoumyBhow/Skyscraper-Android-Installer-Script/README.md

 ##Steps to install:

-1. Download and Install the Termux app from its F-Droid source as the Google Play version is considered End of Life Termux can be found right here:https://f-droid.org/en/packages/com.termux/
+1. Download and Install the Termux app from its F-Droid source as the Google Play version is considered End of Life Termux can be found right here: https://f-droid.org/en/packages/com.termux/

-2. Download this script and place it in
+2. Open Termux and run the following commands:

+'$ pkg install git -y'
+'$ git clone